hawley-jeffrey-bah/payment-accuracy/website/pages/programs/dhs-federal-emergency-management-agency-fema-hazard-mitigati-2c8e3e80.md

   cyp6: '0.00'
   cyp7_app1_8: Training
   cyp7_atp1_8: Audit, Automation, Change Process, Training
+  cyp7_ucp1: '0.52881584'
+  cyp7_ucp1_1: 'Based on the review of the FEMA Hazard Mitigation Grant Program -
+    Disaster Supplemental Funds program''s FY 2021 disbursement activity, the following list is an example of documentation that was not provided or was not sufficient to finalize the assessment determination for a total of three (3) samples:

+    • Documentation to support that this payment is the only payment made to the specified vendor, for the specified work, within the specified time period

+    • Authorized Federal and Non-Federal cost shares were applied for eligible activities based on specific guidance

+    • All funds supported allowable costs per the applicable FEMA HMGP guidance'
   cyp8: 'Payments are considered unknown payments when the associated recipient, and
     if applicable sub-recipient(s), fail to provide adequate supporting documentation in accordance with the grant agreement, such as amendments or price tables, or